Azure/azure-sdk-for-js/sdk/template/template/samples/v1/javascript/README.md

 ## Prerequisites

-The samples are compatible with Node.js >= 10.0.0.
+The sample programs are compatible with Node.js >= 12.0.0.

 You need [an Azure subscription][freesub] to run these sample programs.
 Samples retrieve credentials to access the endpoint from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables / credentials it requires to function.